25prabhu10/notes/docs/Languages/JavaScript/JavaScript.md

      multiply(5); // 5
      ```

-4. Named Parameters: Here the argument is a single object that can contain multiple values.
+4. Named Parameters: Here the argument is a single object that can contain multiple values
    - We can destructure the object or use it directly inside the function body
    - Order of the arguments doesn't matter